 Information for Parents & Families of New College Students

-Your student still needs you though!
-He/she will want you to provide support for difficult decisions and during life's ups and downs, and that you trust him/her to make the right choices.
+Your student will still need you, especially for support with difficult decisions and during life's ups and downs, but it's important that you trust him/her to make the right choices.

 - Ask how things are going.

 - Acknowledge that adjusting to college can be stressful.

 - Act as a sounding board for your student and avoid giving unsolicited advice.

 - Resist rescuing - it could delay learning to making good decisions.

 - Tell your student that you trust him/her to do what it takes to get good grades.